infobip/infobip-spring-data-querydsl/README.md

 ### 5.0.0

-* Added R2DBC support
+* R2DBC support
+* Spring Boot starters for modules
+* fragment support
+* QuerydslPredicateExecutor fragment support to JDBC module (JPA already has it and R2DBC module has ReactiveQuerydslPredicateExecutor support)

-* Breaking change:
+* **Breaking change**:
    * broke up repositories into fragments to enable easier extension and maintenance (most users shouldn't be affected)

 ### 4.1.2